quietinvestor/terraform-aws-vm-series/README.md

 ## 4. Install

-To install the Terraform AWS provider, while still inside the `terraform` directory, input the below commands from the command line:
+To install the Terraform AWS provider, while still inside the `terraform-aws-vm-series` directory, input the below commands from the command line:

 ```
 cd terraform-aws-vm-series